'Cadillac Tax' On Generous Health Plans May Be Headed To Congressional Junkyard

 Deductibles in health insurance plans have been rising for a number of reasons, the possibility of the tax among them.
 According to a 2018 survey by the federal government's National Center for Health Statistics, nearly half of Americans under age 65 (47%) had high-deductible health plans.
 Those are plans that have deductibles of at least $1,350 for individual coverage or $2,700 for family coverage.

-It's not yet clear if the Senate will take up the House-passed bill, or one like it.
+It's not yet clear whether the Senate will take up the House-passed bill, or one like it.

-The senators leading the charge in that chamber — Mike Rounds, R-S.D., and Martin Heinrich, D-N.M., — have already written to Senate Majority Leader Mitch McConnell to urge him to bring the bill to the floor following the House's overwhelming vote.
+The senators leading the charge in that chamber — Mike Rounds, R-S.D., and Martin Heinrich, D-N.M. — have already written to Senate Majority Leader Mitch McConnell to urge him to bring the bill to the floor following the House's overwhelming vote.

 "At a time when health care expenses continue to go up, and Congress remains divided on many issues, the repeal of the Cadillac Tax is something that has true bipartisan support," their letter said.

 Still, there is opposition to repealing the tax.
-A letter to the Senate July 29 from health care economists and others argued that implementing it, instead, would "help curtail the growth of private health insurance premiums by encouraging employers to limit the costs of plans to the tax-free amount."
+A letter to the Senate on July 29 from health care economists and others argued that implementing it, instead, would "help curtail the growth of private health insurance premiums by encouraging employers to limit the costs of plans to the tax-free amount."
 That letter also pointed out that repealing the tax "would add directly to the federal budget deficit, an estimated $197 billion over the next decade, according to the Joint Committee on Taxation."

 If McConnell does bring the bill up, there is little doubt it will pass, despite support for the tax from economists and budget watchdogs.